 I am super excited to have my friend Angela Davis from Frugal Living NW here again for this episode.
 Angela has been with us several times and she and I chatted a bit in episode 23 about using gift guides to boost your traffic.
 But today we are going to take the idea of gift guides to the next level and talk about how to use gift guides to create passive income income.

 Use Gift Guides to Create Passive Income

 For those of you who aren’t familiar with the idea of a gift guide, it’s a post or a page on your website that tells people what to buy as gifts.
 Easy, right?
 But what does that have to do with passive income?
 And what even is passive income?

-Passive income is that income you create from previously completed work, without having to add anything to it or do more work with it.
+Passive income is the income you create from previously completed work, without having to add anything to it or do more work with it.
 For example, maybe you write an ebook.
 Once you have written and published it, you don’t have to do any more work on it but you continue to make money from it.
 If you are still making money from that ebook two years later, that’s passive income.